suhetao/stm32f4_mpu9250/README.md

 2.Add a miniIMU for doctor's miniQuadrotor

-	2.1add a new fixed-point ekf algorithm for doctor's miniQuadrotor

-please check the miniIMU directory at the root and look the usage.txt for using!
+	add a new fixed-point ekf algorithm for doctor's miniQuadrotor please check the miniIMU directory at the root and look the usage.txt for using!